 Workplace Violence

-Mar 24: Legislation (Bill 27) making it easier for victims of intimate partner violence to sue for money damages passed Second Reading.
+May 8: Legislation (Bill 27) making it easier for victims of intimate partner violence to sue for money damages passed Third Reading.
 Since 2010, there’s been no statute of limitations on filing civil lawsuits for trespass to the person, assault, or battery for acts of a sexual nature.
-The proposed amendments would expand this to include non-sexual harm that occurred in an intimate personal relationship or in a situation where a person was financially, physically or emotionally dependent on the person who harmed them.
+The amendments expand this to include non-sexual harm that occurred in an intimate personal relationship or in a situation where a person was financially, physically or emotionally dependent on the person who harmed them.

 Action Point: Find out how to protect your employees from the risk of workplace domestic violence.